The Village of Óbidos

 — David J Whyte

-Rua Porta do Vale in
+Rua Porta do Vale in the delightful village of Óbidos

 FROM A LOCAL PERSPECTIVE

-One thing that puzzled me was that the locals seemed so sad!
 They walked along the main street with their heads hung low.
-Had someone died?
+Had an important figure in the village died?
 Maybe they’d 3-putted on the 18th at Royal Óbidos and lost the match.

 Rua Porta do Vale looking the other way.
-Whichever way you turn, you’ll get a great picture.
+Whichever way you’re looking, you’ll get a great picture!

 The town was already established long before the Romans arrived in 205 BC.
-The castle dates back to the Roman occupation but the current layout is Moorish, combined with several restorations and reconstructions from various Portuguese kings.
-The main towers we see now date back to 1375.
-In the 19th century, the village & its castle became prosperous when King Dinis offered it to his wife Isabel, who turned it into a fashionable spot for the royal court!
+The castle dates back to the Roman occupation, but the current layout is Moorish, combined with several restorations and reconstructions from various Portuguese kings.
+The main towers you can see now date back to 1375 so it’s pretty good going.

 KEEPING IT IN THE FAMILY